Apply before becoming

-1. Discover you’re eligible to become a PenFed member
+1. Discover how you're eligible to become a PenFed member

-2. Open a Savings/Share Account and deposit at least $5
+2. Open a Savings/Share Account and by depositing $5.

 * Payment Example

-This payment example assumes a loan with pointsthat is intended to be used to purchase a property with a loan amount of $ and an estimated property value of .
-The property is located in Alexandria, VA and is within Fairfax county.
+This payment example assumes a purchase loan with points that is intended to be used to purchase a property with a loan amount of $ and an estimated property value of $.
+Property located in Fairfax County, VA.
 The property is an existing single family home and will be used as a primary residence.
-The rate lock period is 60 days and the assumed credit score is .
+The rate lock period is 45 days and the assumed credit score is .

 At a interest rate, the APR for this loan type is .
 The monthly payment schedule would be: